Earth Sciences (Geology)

 On these pages you can hear all about the course from our current staff and students.
 Learn about the topics covered, what it’s like to study here and to go on field trips.
 Understand our admissions process (with handy tips from tutors and our 1st years), and get a glimpse of the facilities and experiences you can look forward to while here.

-Introduction to Earth Sciences at Oxford
+Earth Sciences at Oxford

 A welcome from our Head of Department & Introduction to the Course from our Director of Teaching.